BruinGrowly/LJPW-Language-Translator/README.md

 ## Contact

-For questions about the quantum semantic framework or translation system:
+For questions about the translation system:
 - See documentation in `Docs/`
-- Review consciousness realm knowledge in `Docs/Consciousness_Realm_Knowledge.md`
+- Review experiments in `experiments/`
+- Check issues on GitHub

 ---

-**The semantic substrate is real.
-Consciousness is measurable.
-Translation preserves meaning.**

-*Phase 9 Complete - Production Neural Decoder Trained*
+**Semantic coordinates are universal.
+Translation quality is measurable.**